 Child and Adolescent Psychotherapists use their specialist skills and knowledge to work with infants, children and young people up to age 25, and their families.

-This page sets out the training route to qualification as a Child and Adolescent Psychotherapist (CAPT) which is comprised of a pre-clinical course and a clinical training that develop the necessary skills and competences to assess and treat infants, children and young people up to age 25, and to work psychoanalytically with them, their parents, carers and the networks surrounding them.
+This page sets out the training route to qualification as a Child and Adolescent Psychotherapist (CAPT) which is comprised of pre-clinical studies and experience and a clinical training that develop the necessary skills and competences to assess and treat infants, children and young people up to age 25, and to work psychoanalytically with them, their parents, carers and the networks surrounding them.

 The courses are normally self-funded and offer an opportunity to decide whether psychotherapy with children and young people is the right profession for you.
 They help in the development of reflective practice, emotional availability and awareness of oneself.
 The courses are at post-graduate level and are undertaken full-time or part-time over two or three years to allow students to simultaneously develop their work experience with children and young people.
 Because CAPT is a graduate entry profession, students who do not have an honours degree must complete the course to Masters level.